briggyx/heart_failure_dashboard/README.md

 The dataset comprises the medical data of 5000 patients who experienced heart failure, gathered throughout their monitoring period.
 Each patient's profile encompasses 13 clinical characteristics.

-There are 13 features, 6 numerical, 1 categorical, 6 boolean:
+There are 13 features, 6 numerical, 7 categorical (6 boolean):

 | Feature               | Description                                                    |
 |-----------------------|----------------------------------------------------------------|